mongock/flamingock-docs/site/v1/runner/runner-standalone.md

         "legacyChangeSetMethodField"))
     .setTrackIgnored(false)//default false
     .setEnabled(true)//default true
-    .dontFailIfCannotAcquireLock()//by default, it does throw a MongockException .buildRunner();
+    .dontFailIfCannotAcquireLock()//by default, it does throw a FlamingockException .buildRunner();
   //...
   mongockRunner.execute();